 Paolo Zebolino was born in Genoa (Italy).

-In 2001 he moved to Geneva, Switzerland, in order to study hurdy-gurdy technique, modal music theory and medieval singing with his mentor: René Zosso.
-Paolo also graduated Medieval History at the University of Genoa, earned a Master degree in Literature and Cultural Studies at the University of Geneva and a specialist certificate at Berklee College of Music of Boston.
-He also specialised in the Orff-Schulwerk music teaching method.
+He also obtained a degree in Medieval History from the University of Genoa, a master's degree in Literature and Cultural Studies at the University of Geneva and a specialist certificate at the Berklee College of Music in Boston.
+He has also been qualified in the Orff-Schulwerk musical teaching method.

 Paolo also composed music for the theatre, played as an actor (for the Italian theatre group of the University of Geneva: Il Ghiribizzo) and performed as stage musician.

 His interest in different types of modal music (medieval, traditional, indian, contemporary, jazz...) has led to collaborations ranging from ancient music to traditional music to improvised experimental music.